cjohansen/cjohansen-no/resources/md/a-better-playlist-shuffle-with-golang.md

 ## Distributing the Artists

 We'll start with a function `Distribute`.
-It's task is to distribute the artist the specified number of times as evenly as possible.
+Its task is to distribute the artist the specified number of times as evenly as possible.
 The passed in distribution gives us the total amount of tracks, but it'll also inform us of which positions have already been filled.